cjdev2/qunit-mojo/README.md

 Goals:

-* qunit:test -> runs all your '*.qunit.js' files as qunit tests using phantomjs (or, optionally, qunit-test-driver)
+* qunit:test -> runs all your '\*.qunit.js' or '\*.qunit.coffee' files as qunit tests using phantomjs (or, optionally, qunit-test-driver)
 * qunit:serve -> starts an http server and serves your code so you can run it in the browser

 Options: